-SPS has various tiered approach methods for supporting student well-being and preventing student violence, self-injurious behavior, and suicide, including-time-out and-de-escalation of potentially dangerous behavior occurring among groups of students or with an individual student.
+SPS has various methods for preventing student violence, self-injurious behavior, and suicide, including time-out and de-escalation of potentially dangerous behavior occurring among groups of students or with an individual student.
 Resources include:

-- 1. Functional Behavior Assessment to hypothesize what environmental variables may be contributing to the identified behavior of concern. - 2.
-Development of individualized behavior support plans. - 3.
-The application of time out procedures (where appropriate) as part of the student's individualized behavior support plan. - 4.
-Trainings for mental and behavioral health, such as "Mental Health First Aid".
+1.Functional Behavior Assessment to hypothesize what environmental variables may be contributing to the identified behavior of concern.

+2. Development of individualized behavior support plans.

+3. The application of time out procedures (where appropriate) as part of the student's individualized behavior support plan.

+4. Trainings for mental and behavioral health, such as "Mental Health First Aid".
 5. Verbal de-escalation and restraint training, such as "Strategies of Limiting Violent Episodes (S.O.L.V.E.).

-Safety Care Behavioral Safety Training Program 6.
-Access to district wide Clinical Coordinators and consulting Child Psychiatrist.
-7. Early Intervening Team (EIT), Student Support Team (SST) are groups made up of district personnel who problem solve and implement procedures prior to the clinical team being called in.
+6. Access to district wide Clinical Coordinators and consulting Child Psychiatrist.

+7.Early Intervening Team (EIT), Student Support Team (SST) are groups made up of district personnel who problem solve and implement procedures prior to the clinical team being called in.